 - Online, searching for beach houses in Puerto Rico and pretending I’m buying!

-- Sitting on the couch watching re-runs of Gilmore Girls (or Blue Bloods) with a bowl of Popcorn and a can of Coke Zero (after work).
+- On the couch watching re-runs of Gilmore Girls or Blue Bloods, with a bowl of Popcorn and a can of Coke Zero.

-- Playing pickle ball with my family (on the weekends).
+- Playing pickle ball with my family.
 Ever heard of pickle ball?

 If you’re dying to know more, here are 6 things you don’t know about me…